teachamantofish/ehelp/input/spec.rst

 ============================================

-**Theoretical power x efficiency**: This approach calculates the theoretical energy  to transport you to an altitude within a given timeframe and then adjusts for power train efficiency.
+**Theoretical power x efficiency**: This approach calculates the theoretical energy  to transport you to an altitude within a given time frame and then adjusts for power train efficiency.
 For example: If Joey Pilot with is Sport 3 Race and and gear weighs 300lbs, how many kilowatts of battery power will it take to climb at 200 fpm to 1000'?

 .. raw:: html